Shopify/polaris/.changeset/green-guests-divide.md

 ---

 - Improved the `useIndexResourceState` hook by exposing a new function called `removeSelectedResources`
-- The purpose of the `removeSelectedResources` function is to remove one or more items from the `selectedResources` state
+- The `removeSelectedResources` function supports removing one or more items from the `selectedResources` state